spacetelescope/jwst_reffiles/docs/configuration_files.rst

 Reference Types
 ---------------

-List of the reference file types that may be created.
+List of the allowed reference file types that can be created.
 At a minimum, this list must contain the reference file types corresponding to all of the entries in the reflabels_ list.

 .. _default_reflabels:

 Default Reference Labels
 ------------------------

-In this section, the user can define which of the reference file creation packages (reflabels_) is the default for each reference type.
+(NOT YET IMPLEMENTED) In this section, the user can define which of the reference file creation packages (reflabels_) is the default for each reference type.
+This is a convenience feature for the user.
+If you define `my_nircam_gain_script` as the default package to use for gain files, then you can call `mkrefs.py` from the command line and simply request `gain` rather than `my_nircam_gain_script`.

 .. _dark_pattern:

 Dark Pattern
 ------------

 List of strings that will be used to identify dark current files within the list of input files. mkrefs will look for these strings in the filenames.
+Note that the values shown in the example configuration file above are designed around ground testing files.
+JWST data obtained in flight will not have unique features in the filenames that identify them as darks, flats, etc. Future improvements to *jwst_reffiles* will address this.

 .. _flat_pattern:

 Flat Pattern
 ------------

-List of strings that will be used to identify  flat field files within the list of input files. mkrefs will look for these strings in the filenames.
+List of strings that will be used to identify flat field files within the list of input files. *jwst_reffiles* will look for these strings in the filenames.
+Note that the values shown in the example configuration file above are designed around ground testing files.
+JWST data obtained in flight will not have unique features in the filenames that identify them as darks, flats, etc. Future improvements to *jwst_reffiles* will address this.

 .. _basenamepattern:

 Basename Pattern
 ----------------

 String to use when looking for input files.
+It may be that there are different versions (e.g. outputs from different points within the pipeline) of a file specified by the user in the input directory.
+If the basename pattern is set, *jwst_reffiles* will look only for the files matching that pattern.
+In the example above, we limit inputs to uncalibrated files.

 .. _dateobs_fitskey: